 number of peers: 1000

 number of distinct files: 1000

 number of files each peer initially holds: 10

 number of links per peer: 3

 TTL: 3

-ratio of malicious peers: 1 - 10%
+ratio of malicious peers: 110%

 length of trust vector: 8 bits

 Here, the number of peers and files in the network are determined according to the capacity of our system.
 The number of connections per peer and the TTL are chosen to make the area covered by a peer's reachable neighborhood a reasonable fraction of the whole network-about 2% in this case.
-10% malicious ratio represents a high concentration of malicious peers, whereas 1% is the scenario that is probably closer to a real-life situation.
+As for the malicious ratio in the network, 10% represents a high concentration of malicious peers, whereas 1% is the scenario that is probably closer to a real-life situation.